Elaine Shepard

-Elaine Elizabeth Shepard (April 2, 1913 – September 6, 1998) was a Broadway and film actress in the 1930s and 1940s.
+Elaine Elizabeth Shepard (April 2, 1913 – September 6, 1998) was a Broadway and film actress and writer, best known for her performances in the 1930s and 1940s.
 She was also the author of The Doom Pussy, a semi-fictional account of aviation in the Vietnam War.

 Film and stage

 Shepard worked as a model on the West Coast before she became active in films.
 Her first film appearance was in the 1936 Republic serial Darkest Africa, in which she played Valerie Tremaine, the heroine of the film.
 This was followed with a series of leading roles in other minor films, such as You Can't Fool Your Wife, a 1940 comedy starring Lucille Ball.
 She then had several minor roles in major films, including playing a secretary in Topper and uncredited roles in Thirty Seconds Over Tokyo and the 1946 Ziegfeld Follies.
 A more prominent role came in Seven Days Ashore, a musical in which she plays the principal love interest for the band of sailors on shore leave.

 Shepard's Broadway credits included performing in the ensemble in Nina Rosa (1931) and portraying Mildred Hunter in Panama Hattie (1940) and a maid in The Land Is Bright (1942).